Provides licensing and management services to other modules

 - Is responsive

-Each of the collector modules, which are forming the BellaDati IoT Data Collector, interact using asynchronous message-passing regardless of whether these modules are co-located or distributed.
+Each of the Controller modules, which are forming the BellaDati IoT Data Controller, interact using asynchronous message-passing regardless of whether these modules are co-located or distributed.
 Each module reacts to the received message by using an asynchronous non-blocking development model.
-This allows the collector to more effectively share resources by doing work only in response to outside messages.
+This allows the Controller to more effectively share resources by doing work only in response to outside messages.

-The final property, responsive, means the collector is real-time and engaging.
+The final property, responsive, means the Controller is real-time and engaging.
 It continues to provide its service in a timely-fashion even when the system is facing failures or peak of demand.